Melt-in-your-mouth 2-Ingredient Almond Cookies. The most amazing deliciousnesses of all times! Paleo, vegan, low-carb & absolutely delicious!

 I’ve been testing around with coconut flour and coconut oil and eggs and flour and and and ended up SO FRUSTRATED!
-Why do simple cookies need sooo many ingredients?
-Why do simple cookies take so long to prepare? *scream*
+Why do most healthy cookies need sooo many ingredients?
+Why do healthy cookies take so long to prepare? *scream*

 Why not keep it simple my friends?
 I still can’t believe how only 2 ingredients can be enough to make melt-in-your-mouth cookies.
-These 2 Ingredient Almond Cookies will knock your feet.
-They are gluten-free, dairy-free, vegan, mapely sweet, nutty, soft, and simply amazing!
+These Almond Cookies will knock you off your feet.

-How to make 2 Ingredient Almond Cookies
+How to make Almond Flour Cookies

 Ok, so let’s get to the nitty gritty details.
 There are 4 very simple steps to success: